Niroda/AutoMapper/README.md

+# Usage:
-# See the sample project
+See the sample project.

 I will add more info later.